rafarlho/LogisticsManagementApp/README.md

   npm install
 ```

-If you dont have data generated, you can generate it on the server directory using the command:
+If you don't have data generated, you can generate it on the server directory using the command:
 ```sh
   node generate.js
 ```